(Updated in March 2020)

 - What are the benefits of Lightning Experience anyway?

-- Can I stay on Classic?
+- Can I still stay on Salesforce Classic?

 - Ok, so what do I need to do?
 I want to keep ahead of the competition.
-How do I prepare for the Change?
+How do I prepare for the change?

-Here we are only talking about “Lightning Experience”, the screen that you may see and use when you log into Salesforce.
+In this particular article, we are only talking about “Lightning Experience”, the screen that you may see and use when you log into Salesforce.
 The alternative is “Classic”, which now looks rather dated.
 You can see screenshots of both below, to help you identify which one you are using.

-The bonus with Lightning Experience is that it enables you to use various features that the Classic screen layout cannot support.
+The bonus with Lightning Experience is that it enables you to use various features that the Salesforce Classic screen layout cannot support.
 We’ll go into more details shortly….

-What is Lightning Experience anyway?
+What is Salesforce Lightning Experience anyway?

 For most organisations, the answer is “Yes”.
-Initially Lightning was a bit slow, but this was many years ago.
+Initially Lightning Experience was a bit slow, but this was many years ago.
 It is now much faster.
 Similarly, when Lightning first launched, some core features were missing, but these are now relatively few are far between.
-Speaking to new users and administrators, they can’t understand why people would prefer Classic.
+Speaking to new users and administrators, they can’t understand why people would prefer Salesforce Classic.

 Salesforce has provided some tools to help you to move.
 See “What actions needed to switch to Lightning?” for more details, as well as some tips.

-Can I stay on Classic?
+Can I stay on Salesforce Classic?

 What is going to happen is that everyone using a “Standard User Profile” will be moved over.
 Typically those on Standard User Profile have the least customized Salesforce and will have little impact, but if you’re not quite ready to change this is what you need to do: